Kaushalya/metal/README.md

 ## Visualization of results
-The Jupyter notebook `notebooks/analysis/performance_summary.ipynb` is used to load results CSV files and plot how performance (accuracy and macro-f1) varies with acquisition of labels of the unlabeled nodes.
+The Jupyter notebook `notebooks/analysis/performance_summary.ipynb` is used to load results CSV files and to plot how the performance (accuracy and macro-f1) varies with acquisition of labels of the unlabeled nodes.

 ## Cite